nofree5th/chars/README.md

 Written in assembly language (AT&T stynax).

-When a function called, all registers can be used freely.
+Calling convention(fastcall liked): All registers can be used freely, and paramenters are passed through registers.

-The environment relies on the Linux 32 bit protected mode, do not rely on libc
+The environment relies on the Linux 32 bit protected mode, do not rely on libc.

 How to play?
 Just make it.